Tchang27/MarkovPoem/README.txt

 Overview:
-    Using data scraped from Porject Gutenberg, the program builds a Markov Chain using Emily Dickinson's poems - specificially, the first lines of every poem she has written.
+    Using data scraped from Porject Gutenberg, the program builds a Markov Chain using Emily Dickinson's poems.
 Using the chain, it generates a line of poetry in the style of Emily Dickinson.
     An example of generated lines is found in generate_lines.txt